Rouzihiro/osyx/docs/ui/gitconfig.md

 # Gitconfig

-This is only for themed Git output, mainly log-style aliases that match the active palette.
+This is only for themed Git output, mainly log style aliases that match the active palette.

 The root Git config at [`~/.gitconfig`](/.gitconfig) includes it like this: